Welcome, and thanks for stopping by to read my Inbound Closer Review.

 I'm not saying inbound closing can't be lucrative.
 It can be.
 But it's not as easy as it might sound.

 The most common products sold by companies who hire inbound closers are things like expensive courses, webinars, in-person seminars, “business” retreats, and that sort of thing.

-These are all expensive training programs that teach things like affiliate marketing, personal development, real estate investment, stock trading, etc.
+Many are expensive training programs like Growth Cave that teach things like starting a digital marketing agency, affiliate marketing, personal development, real estate investment, stock trading, how to create and sell online courses, etc.

 And a significant percentage of them are scams.